linode/docs/docs/websites/cms/update-and-secure-drupal-8-on-ubuntu.md

 ## Create Backups

-Backup existing files and move the archive into the backups directory.
+Back up existing files and move the archive into the backups directory.
 This process can also be scripted and run on a regular basis using [cron](docs/tools-reference/tools/schedule-tasks-with-cron):

     cd /var/www/html/example.com/public_html
     sudo tar -cvzf example.com-BCKP-$(date +%Y%m%d).tar.gz ./